 While you probably won’t be able to master everything in three days, you’ll have a bit of a head start and that could make the early days a little more enjoyable.

 Paying for early access might not be worth it for everyone though.
 If you’re new to the Battlefield series or if you have limited time to play during the week (October 18th falls on a Tuesday), you might want to wait or buy the standard version.

-If you’re on the fence, it might be a good idea to wait for the Battlefield 1 beta to arrive in late August.
+If you’re on the fence, it might be a good idea to wait for Battlefield 1 reviews to arrive on October 17th.

 For more on the Battlefield 1 release date, take a look at our list of tips for Xbox One, PlayStation 4 and Windows PC.